Azov–Syvash National Nature Park: Fauna

 In total, there are more than 5,000 species of animals within the park, including 250 species of vertebrates.
-Amphibians often include the green toad and the marsh frog, among the reptiles there are numerous sand lizards, multi-colored lizards, grass snakes and dice snakes.
+Amphibians often include the green toad and the marsh frog, among the reptiles there are numerous sand lizards, multicolored lizards, grass snakes and dice snakes.
 Of the 26 registered in park waters of fish species of commercial value are European flounders and kalkan, marbled goby, Caucasian dwarf goby, russian sturgeon, stellate sturgeon, as well as the recently acclimatized in the Sea of Azov so-iuy mullet.

-The park also protects many species of animals listed in the Red Book of Ukraine: great jerboa, steppe polecat, azov dolphin, four-striped and yellow -bellied slugs, smooth snake, Vipera renardi, as well as two species of hydroid polyps, one species of ringworm and 5 crustaceans insect species: empusa pennicornis, iris plyamystokrylyy, wasp road, Cryptocheilus rubellus, dauber, Stizus fasciatus wasp, white leucomigus.
+The park also protects many species of animals listed in the Red Book of Ukraine: great jerboa, steppe polecat, azov dolphin, four-striped and yellow-bellied slugs, smooth snake, Vipera renardi, as well as two species of hydroid polyps, one species of ringworm and 5 crustaceans insect species: empusa pennicornis, iris plyamystokrylyy, wasp road, Cryptocheilus rubellus, dauber, Stizus fasciatus wasp, white leucomigus.

-In total, 250 species of vertebrades live on the territory of the Azov-Syvash National Nature Park, 48 of them are listed in the Red Book of Ukraine.
+In total, 250 species of vertebrates live on the territory of the Azov-Syvash National Nature Park, 48 of them are listed in the Red Book of Ukraine.